isunjn/serene/USAGE.md

   This will be displayed as `<figure></figure>` in HTML on the web page instead of `<img>`, and the content of the caption will be centered below the image.
 The alt attribute is optional but recommended to help enhance accessibility

-  Adding attribution information to images is very common, you can directly use the `via` attribute, which will display a link named via below the image:
+  Adding attribution information to a image is very common, you can directly use the `via` attribute, which will display a link named via below the image:

   ```md
   {{ figure(src="/path/to/img", alt="some alt text", via="https://example.com") }}